-A rainy day can be a bit of a downer, particularly when you’re on vacation and only have one day to explore a place.
-Unfortunately that’s exactly what happened to me in Niagara Falls, Ontario, when I woke up to a drizzly, grey sky instead of the sunshine-drenched days the city enjoys most of the year.
-Thanks for that, Mother Nature.
+Rainy days can be a downer, especially on vacation when you want to explore.
+Unfortunately that’s what happened to me in Niagara Falls, when I woke up to a drizzly, grey sky instead of the sunshine-drenched days the Canadian city usually enjoys.

-Fortunately there are still tons of activities around the famous falls that operate rain or shine, meaning visitors can make the most of their time regardless of the weather.
-Here are 10 of the best things to do when visiting Niagara Falls on a rainy day.
+Fortunately, there are tons of activities around the famous falls operating in rain or shine, so visitors can make the most of their Niagara Falls trip regardless of the weather.
+Plus, when waterfalls are this powerful you’re bound to get a bit wet anyway!

 Explore Journey Behind the Falls